Accusoft/imagegear-net-samples/Samples/PDF Acroform/README.md

 ## ReadPDFFormFields

 This sample demonstrates how to read the values from form fields.
-ImageGear provides methods and properties to read current and default values or arrays of values from Acroform fields.
+ImageGear provides methods and properties to read current and default values or arrays of values from AcroForm fields.

 ## SetPDFFormFields

 This sample demonstrates how to set the values of form fields and save those values to a PDF file.
-ImageGear provides methods and properties to set current values or arrays of values for Acroform fields.
+ImageGear provides methods and properties to set current values or arrays of values for AcroForm fields.